Ohio Public Interest Research Group

 Ohio Public Interest Research Group (Ohio PIRG) is a non-profit organization that is part of the state PIRG organizations.
 It works on a variety of political activities.

 In the United States, Public Interest Research Groups (PIRGs) are non-profit organizations that employ grassroots organizing, direct advocacy, investigative journalism, and litigation to affect public policy.

 Mission

-Ohio PIRG's mission is to deliver persistent, result-oriented public interest activism that protects our environment, encourages a fair, sustainable economy, and fosters responsive, democratic government.
+Ohio PIRG's mission is to support activism that protects the environment, encourages sustainable economy, and fosters a democratic government.

 History

 The PIRGs emerged in the early 1970s on U.S. college campuses.
 The PIRG model was proposed in the book Action for a Change by Ralph Nader and Donald Ross.

-Among other early accomplishments, the PIRGs were responsible for much of the Container Container Deposit Legislation in the United States, also known as "bottle bills."
+Among other early accomplishments, the PIRGs were responsible for much of the Container Container Deposit Legislation in the United States, also known as "bottle bill".